 I would say this book is a handy reference book and good learning tool.

-3. The Principles of Riding: The Official Instruction Handbook of the German National Equestrian Federation
+3. The Principles of Riding: The German National Equestrian Federation

 by German National Equestrian Federation